An infinite-dimensional approach to path-dependent Kolmogorov equations: Introduction

-where $\left\{W(t)\right\}_{t\geq 0}$ is a Brownian motion in $\bR^d$, $\sigma$ is a diagonalizable $d\times d$ matrix, the solution $X(t)$ at time $t$ takes values in $\bR^d$, the notation $X_t$ stands for the path of the solution on the interval $[0,t]$, $b_t$ is , for each $t\in[0,T]$, a map from a suitable space of paths to $\bR^d$, $\gamma_{t_0}$ is a given path on $[0,t_0]$.\\ After the insightful ideas proposed by Dupire (\cite{D}) and Cont and Fournié (\cite{CF1}, \cite{CF2}, \cite{CF3}), who introduced a new concept of derivative and developed a path-dependent It\=o formula which exhibits a first connection between SDEs and PDEs in the path-dependent situation, some effort was made into generalising some classical concept to this setting, like forward-backward systems and viscosity solutions (see \cite{PW}, \cite{TZ}, \cite{EKTZ}, \cite{ETZ1}, \cite{ETZ2}).
-Also, depending on the approach, there are some similarities with investigations about delay equations, see for instance \cite{FGG}, \cite{GM}, \cite{FMT}.
-Some of these works formulate a path-dependent Kolmogorov equation associated to the path-dependent SDE \call{eq:introPSDE}.
-Several issues about such Kolmogorov's equation are of interest.
+After the insightful ideas proposed by \citet{D} and \citeauthor{CF1} (\citeyear{CF2,CF3,CF1}), who introduced a new concept of derivative and developed a path-de\-pen\-dent It\^o formula which exhibits a first connection between SDEs and PDEs in the path-dependent situation, some effort was made into generalizing some classical concept to this setting, like forward--backward systems and viscosity solutions [see \citet{PW}, \citet{TZ}, \citet{EKTZ}, \citeauthor{ETZ1} (\citeyear{ETZ1,ETZ2}), \citet{C1}].
+Also, depending on the approach, there are some similarities with investigations about delay equations; see, for instance, \citet{FGG}, \citet{GM}, \citet{FMT}.
+Some of these works formulate a path-dependent Kolmogorov equation associated to the path-dependent SDE (\ref{eqintroPSDE}).
+Several issues about such Kolmogorov equation are of interest.
 The purpose of our work is to prove \emph{existence of classical $C^2$ solutions} and to develop a Banach space framework suitable for this problem.
-To this aim we follow the classical method based on the probabilistic representation formula in terms of solutions to the SDE, which however, as explained in detail below, requires a new nontrivial analysis in our framework.
+To this aim, we follow the classical method based on the probabilistic representation formula in terms of solutions to the SDE, which however, as explained in detail below, requires a new nontrivial analysis in our framework.